Arrow Financial (NASDAQ:AROW) Has Affirmed Its Dividend Of $0.27

-The board of Arrow Financial Corporation (NASDAQ:AROW) has announced that it will pay a dividend of US$0.26 per share on the 15th of September.
-This means that the annual payment will be 2.9% of the current stock price, which is in line with the average for the industry.
+The board of Arrow Financial Corporation (NASDAQ:AROW) has announced that it will pay a dividend of $0.27 per share on the 15th of March.
+Based on this payment, the dividend yield will be 3.4%, which is fairly typical for the industry.

 Arrow Financial Has A Solid Track Record

 Even over a long history of paying dividends, the company's distributions have been remarkably stable.
-Since 2011, the dividend has gone from US$0.77 to US$1.04.
-This implies that the company grew its distributions at a yearly rate of about 3.0% over that duration.
-While the consistency in the dividend payments is impressive, we think the relatively slow rate of growth is less attractive.
+Since 2013, the dividend has gone from $0.751 total annually to $1.08.
+This means that it has been growing its distributions at 3.7% per annum over that time.
+Dividends have grown relatively slowly, which is not great, but some investors may value the relative consistency of the dividend.

 The Dividend Looks Likely To Grow

-Investors who have held shares in the company for the past few years will be happy with the dividend income they have received.
-We are encouraged to see that Arrow Financial has grown earnings per share at 14% per year over the past five years.
+Some investors will be chomping at the bit to buy some of the company's stock based on its dividend history.
+Arrow Financial has impressed us by growing EPS at 10% per year over the past five years.
 Growth in EPS bodes well for the dividend, as does the low payout ratio that the company is currently reporting.

 We Really Like Arrow Financial's Dividend